 Spouting Horn and Thor's Well at Cook's Chasm

 A narrow shoreline channel, located south of Yachats.
-Over long periods of time, tides and power waves created a deep fissure in a basalt shoreline.
+Over long periods of time, tides and powerful waves created a deep fissure in a basalt shoreline.

 Smelt Sands State Recreation Site

 Located a mile north of Yachats.
-The excellent whale watching and picture taking viewpoint.
+The excellent whale watching and an excellent viewpoint for taking pictures.
 Walk the historic 0.75 miles one-way 804 Trail.
-The park is known for tide pools, breathtaking sunsets, and rock fishing.
-Yachats is one of the northwest beaches, where previously, smelt came ashore to spawn.
-Unfortunately, the silver sea treasure disappeared from this area.
+The park is known for its tide pools, breathtaking sunsets, and rock fishing.
+Smelt Sands State Recreation Site is one of the northwest beaches in Yachats, where previously, smelt came ashore to spawn.
+Unfortunately, the silver ocean gem disappeared from this area.

 Yachats State Recreation Area

-In Yachats, turn west on 2nd Street.
-The road makes a beach loop, offering a breathtaking view of the Yachats river as it meets the Pacific Ocean.
+In Yachats, turn west onto the 2nd Street.
+The road makes a beach loop, offering a breathtaking view of the Yachats River as it meets the Pacific Ocean.
 This destination is a great place for whale watching, tide pools researching, rock and salmon fishing.

 Neptune State Park